I live in Bright’s Grove, Ontario on the shores of Lake Huron.

 I have a Bachelor of Arts degree from the University of Western Ontario – majoring in economics and philosophy.

-Since quitting smoking had such a profound impact on my life both from a health and a financial perspective, I have used the money I would have spent on cigarettes to embark on a series of “bucket list” adventures that, I wouldn’t even be alive to experience let alone afford if I hadn’t kicked my addiction to nicotine.
+Since quitting smoking had such a profound impact on my life from both a health and a financial perspective, I have used the money I would have spent on cigarettes to embark on a series of “bucket list” adventures that, I wouldn’t even be alive to experience let alone afford if I hadn’t eliminated my addiction to nicotine.
 As a result I am also working on a series of short stories called: Bucket Rides.
 The first one: Chasing The Pacific High is available at e-book stores everywhere.

 I also conduct seminars.
 One of them is for teenagers called: The Truth About Smoking – 10 Things Every Teenager Needs To Know and another quit-smoking bootcamp for smokers called: How To Quit Smoking and Save Your Life… plus a lot of money.